-Métis (on her father's side) and Canadian settler (on her mother's side), an activist, a feminist, an auntie, and an accomplice armed with a PhD.
-She believes writing, teaching and beading are political acts.
+Métis with ancestral ties to the Red River (on her father's side) and Canadian settler (on her mother's side), an activist, a feminist, an auntie, and an accomplice armed with a PhD in English and Creative Writing.
+Jen believes writing, teaching and beading are political acts.
 She is represented by Patricia Nelson at Marsal Lyon Literary Agency.

 Credit Jen Ferguson

 SEPT 12, 2023 | Those Pink Mountain Nights Launch, Sidekick Books and Coffee, Iowa City, IA

 AUG 26, 2023 | B&N Cedar Rapids, Cedar Rapids, IO.

 JULY 14, 2023 | Nerd Camp PA (Virtual).